Do You Need a Water Filter in Melbourne? Honest 2026 Answer

 Is Melbourne tap water safe to drink without a filter?

 Yes.
-Melbourne’s tap water meets Australian Drinking Water Guidelines and is regularly tested by Melbourne Water and the three retail water companies (Yarra Valley Water, South East Water, and Greater Western Water).
-A filter is about improving quality, taste, and comfort, not about making unsafe water safe.
+Melbourne’s tap water meets the Australian Drinking Water Guidelines and is regularly tested by Melbourne Water and the three retail companies.
+A filter is about improving quality, taste and comfort – not about making unsafe water safe.

 Will a water filter remove fluoride?

-Standard carbon filters (including whole house systems) do not remove fluoride.
-If removing fluoride is a priority for your household, you’ll need an under-sink reverse osmosis (RO) system, which removes fluoride along with virtually all dissolved contaminants.
+Standard carbon filters, including whole-house systems, don’t remove fluoride.
+For fluoride removal you need an under-sink reverse osmosis system, which removes fluoride along with virtually all dissolved contaminants.

 How much does a water filter cost to install in Melbourne?

-Our whole house HP3 system is fully installed for $1,100, including GST.
-Our under-sink reverse osmosis system is also from $1,100 installed.
-Both include a licensed plumber, all parts, and testing after installation.
-We also offer 0% interest finance.
+Our whole-house HP3 system is fully installed from $3,300 including GST.
+Our under-sink RO system is $1,100 installed.
+Both include a licensed plumber, all parts and testing, with 0% finance available.
+Whole-house cartridges are about $350 every 12–18 months, DIY.

 Is bottled water better than Melbourne tap water?

 Not necessarily.
-Many bottled water brands in Australia are simply filtered tap water.
-A home filtration system gives you equivalent or better quality than bottled water at a fraction of the ongoing cost, without the environmental impact of single-use plastic.
+Many bottled brands in Australia are simply filtered tap water.
+A home system gives equivalent or better quality at a fraction of the ongoing cost, without the single-use plastic.

 I'm renting, can I still get a water filter?

 Yes.
-An under-sink reverse osmosis system installs beneath your kitchen sink with a small dedicated tap.
-It doesn’t require modifications to the building’s main plumbing and can be removed if you move.
-It’s the most practical option for renters and apartment dwellers.
+An under-sink RO system installs beneath your kitchen sink with a small dedicated tap, needs no changes to the building’s main plumbing, and can be removed if you move – the most practical option for renters and apartments.

 Request A Free Quote